Emo Court: Eighteenth and nineteenth century construction

-When the first Earl of Portarlington (John Dawson, 1744–1798) died in 1798, his new house was under construction – but far from finished.
-The second Earl, also John, employed new architects to continue the work.
+When John Dawson, 1st Earl of Portarlington died in 1798, his new house was under construction but far from finished.
+The second Earl, also John Dawson, employed new architects to continue the work.
 The building became habitable during his lifetime.

 At his death 47 years later, the main building was still unfinished, and in the aftermath of the Great Famine (1845–1852), came near to being sold.
 By the 1860s, the third earl, Henry Dawson-Damer succeeded in bringing Emo Court to a state closely resembling that which stands today.
 Some elements of the basic structure are faithful to the original plans of James Gandon.
 However, while Gandon was involved in the first twenty years of its building, given how long the building was in development, little more than his name can be connected with the house which finally came into being.

 At some time between 1884 and 1902, the London firm Merryweather & Sons installed a water supply system at Emo.
 Intended for domestic needs and potential fire fighting, an illustration of the arrangements, involving a 'Hatfield' pump, appeared in Merryweather's adverts.
 In the same project, Merryweather installed a Safety Electric Lighting system.